kwelch/babel-plugin-captains-log/README.md

 }
 ```

-See the [Issues][issues] for a future features and oppurtunities to contribute.
+See the [Issues][issues] for a future features and opportunities to contribute.

 ## Requirements